AWM52 1/11/18/5 - Headquarters London Victory March Contingent, 1946, part 4, Summary of events and correspondence - Part 5

 -2-

-AVE, VICTORIA EMBANKMENT, BRIDGE ST (sharp right turn),
+AVE, VICTORIA EMBANKMENT, BRIDGE ST (sharp right turn), PARLIAMENT ST,

-PARLIAMENT ST, WHITEHALL, ADMIRALTY ARCH, THE MALL,
+WHITEHALL, ADMIRALTY ARCH, THE MALL, CONSTITUTION HILL, QUEEN'S RD,

-CONSTITUTION HILL, QUEEN'S RD, HYDE PARK CORNER, APSLEY GATE
+HYDE PARK CORNER, APSLEY GATE into HYDE PARK.

-(e) DISTINGUISHED COMMANDERS
+(e) DISTINGUISHED COMMANDERS.

 Ten or twelve high ranking officers who have commanded Armies,

-Corps, or their equivalent, during the war, will precede the motorized
+Corps, or their equivalent, during the War, will precede the motorized

 column in suitable vehicles, with a motor cycle escort.